niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/Networking-Basics/Protocols/Transport-Layer-Protocols0/UDP(User Datagram Protocol).md

 << ---------------------------------------------------------------- >>

-Data may or may not be delivered compared to [[TCP(Transmission Control Protocol)]], and might even change on the way or even be in order.
+Data may or may not be delivered compared to [[03-Application-Architecture/Network/Networking-Basics/Protocols/Transport-Layer-Protocols0/TCP(Transmission Control Protocol)]], and might even change on the way or even be in order.

 **Connectionless Protocol**